Fmstrat/wintile/README.md

 to sides, or 1/4 sized to corner a window using just `<Super>`+`<Arrows>`.

 WinTile also supports:
+- 2-5 columns for standard or ultrawide monitors
-- 2, 3, or 4 rows/columns for standard or ultrawide monitors
+- 2-4 rows for standard or ultrawide monitors
 - Mouse preview and snapping for placing tiles
 - "Maximize" mode, which adds/removes GNOME animations
 - Ultrawide-only mode allows 16:9 screens to use separate row/col counts